 This is a trope where someone attacks the victim through the POV of that victim.
-It gives the illusion to viewers of what it's like to actually get PUNCHED (KICKED, OR TAKING ANY HIT) IN THE FACE!
+It gives the illusion to viewers of what it's like to actually get PUNCHED IN THE FACE!
 Ouch!

-Compare Sean Connery Is About to Shoot You
+See also Sean Connery Is About to Shoot You and The Fourth Wall Will Not Protect You.

 - These three commercials for Bayer Advantage Flea and Tick control gruesomely show the POV of the fleas as they get killed by a yarn ball, a feather duster, and a frisbee.